aixiuxiuxiu/blog/_posts/2024-08-27-pdfextractor.md

 <!-- Recently, the new model [ColPali](https://arxiv.org/html/2407.01449v2) has attracte a lot of attention, for its use of a vision-language model to extract information for retrieval purposes.
 This approach demonstrates that leveraging recent Vision Language Models can produce high-quality, contextualized embeddings directly from images of document pages. -->

 There are various PDF extraction tools available on the market.
-Some companies offer paid solutions with advanced capabilities, while several open-source Python packages, such as `PDFPlumber` and `PyPDF`, are also very useful.
-In this discussion, I will compare two different free PDF extraction Python packages, highlighting their advantages and disadvantages.
+Some companies offer paid solutions with advanced capabilities, while several open-source Python packages arealso very useful, such as `PyPDF`, `PDFPlumber`,etc.  In this discussion, I will compare effects of PDF extraction on the retreival performance.

-## pdfplumber vs pypdf
+## PDF extraction

 The following example compares the extraction results of pdfplumber and pypdf using a PDF excerpt from the [Swiss Civil Code](https://www.fedlex.admin.ch/eli/cc/24/233_245_233/en).
 The PDF page presents a high level of complexity, with text that is discontinuously arranged and interspersed with numerous footnotes.